 This list was created by translating the ICE curriculum expectations in the Grade 12 course into guiding questions.
-They follow the sequence of the expectations but beg for further refinement into units of studies.
-Some questions are overarching while others are specific.
+They follow the sequence of the expectations but need further refinement into units of studies.
+Some questions are overarching while others are specific to units.
 These questions represent the cognitive culmination of our students’ explorations throughout their fourteen years of Catholic schooling.
-Proficiency in answering these questions would be indicative of a successful Graduate.
-I would also suggest that a companion set of questions for Grade 11 be developed because those topics are distinct from those in Grade 12.
-Comments on this list would be gratefully received.
+Proficiency in answering these questions would be indicative of a successful graduate.

 Key questions in Grade 12 U, O and W destinations (as designated in the 2006 Curriculum guidelines)